JuliaText/WordTokenizers.jl/README.md

 ```

-`DataDeps` will handle all the downloading part for us.  you can also create an issue or PR for other pretrained models or directly load by providing path in `load` function
+`DataDeps` will handle all the downloading part for us.
+You can also create an issue or PR for other pretrained models or directly load by providing path in `load` function

 ```julia
 julia> spm = load(Albert_Version1, "albert_base_v1_30k-clean.vocab") #loading vocab in Sentencepiece